The Meiden Group promotes supply chain CSR when procuring materials

 Meidensha has devised the Meiden Group Policy on Conflict Minerals Issue, and we added a section entitled “responding to the conflict minerals issue” to the Meiden Group Supply Chain CSR Promotion Guidebook and clearly articulated our stance on the matter in January 2014.

-The Meiden Group promotes prohibition of the use of conflict minerals (tantalum, tin, gold, and tungsten) mined in the Democratic Republic of the Congo and surrounding nations, which are used to fund armed groups that repeatedly engage in human trafficking, forced labor, child labor, or abuse, etc.
+The Meiden Group promotes prohibition of the use of conflict minerals (tantalum, tin, gold, and tungsten) mined in the Democratic Republic of the Congo and surrounding nations, which are used to fund armed group activities that repeatedly engage in human trafficking, forced labor, child labor abuse, or inhumane acts, etc.

 The Meiden Group considers ensuring a transparent supply chain and conducting responsible procurement of materials and parts to be important matters.
 We request that all of our business partners accept our Policy on Conflict Minerals Issue and cooperate with our initiatives to source conflict-free minerals.